-Some of our properties are subject to restrictions meaning you are unable to own more than 80%.
-This is to ensure that affordable housing remains available for local people forever.
+Please be aware that some of our properties may be subject to restrictions meaning you might not be able to own more than 80% of the property.
+This is simply to safeguard affordable housing available in the area, ensuring that affordable housing remains accessible to local people indefinitely.
 You will be notified at the time of application should the home you are interested in have such a restriction.

-Your rent will be calculated as a percentage (normally 2.75%) based on the amount of your home which you do not own.
+Your rent will be calculated as a percentage (normally 2.75%) based on the amount of your home you have not purchased.
 Your rent is reviewed annually and you will be notified prior to any changes taking effect.
-Your lease will state the maximum amount your rent can be increased by and this is generally RPI + 0.5%.
+Your lease will also state the maximum amount your rent can be increased by.

 The rent (and any service charge) is paid to Stonewater by Direct Debit.
 You will be asked to complete and return a signed Direct Debit Mandate as part of the contract paperwork prior to buying your home.

-There are other various costs involved when buying your new home, for example: legal fees, mortgage arrangement and valuation fees.
-Also purchasers are liable for stamp duty land tax in respect of shared ownership purchases.
-This can often be deferred and advice should be sought from your solicitor in respect of the options available to you.
+There are other costs to consider when buying your new home.
+For example, legal fees, mortgage arrangement and valuation fees.
+Purchasers may also be liable for stamp duty land tax in respect of shared ownership purchases.
+This however can often be deferred and advice should be sought from your solicitor in respect of the options available to you.

 Any other questions regarding stamp duty can be raised with the HM Revenue & Customs Helpline: 0845 603 0135.
 Alternatively, further information is available on the website: https://www.gov.uk/guidance/sdlt-shared-ownership-property